 There is an intimate relationship between an orthogonal pair of coordinates in a dually flat manifold and the Legendre transform.
-To see this, we first note that the symmetry of the Jacobian of $\xi\to\eta$ implies the existence of a closed 1-form $\mathrm{d} \omega = 0$, and this --- via Poincare Lemma --- implies in turn the existence of scalar potential $\psi\in C^{\infty}$ that satisfies
+To see this, we first note that the symmetry of the Jacobian of $\xi\to\eta$ implies the existence of a closed 1-form $\mathrm{d} \omega = 0$, and this---via Poincare Lemma---implies in turn the existence of a scalar potential $\psi\in C^{\infty}$ that satisfies

-Note that the second condition, combined that the fact that $g_{ij}$ is positive-semidefinite, implies that $\psi$ is convex.
+Note that the second condition, combined with the fact that $g_{ij}$ is positive-semidefinite, implies that $\psi$ is convex.
 By a similar line of reasoning, the symmetry of $g^{i,j}$ induces a dual convex potential $\varphi$ that satisfies

-Furthermore, a direct calculation shows that the dual potentials $\psi(\xi^1 , ..., \xi^n )$ and $\varphi(\eta_1 , ..., \eta_n)$ always satisfies $\dd\{ \psi + \varphi - \xi^{i}\eta_{i} \}= 0$.
-This implies that, modulo an unimportant constant, the following relationship holds over any dually flat manifold~\footnote{Eq.~\eqref{eq:pre-legendre} holds on any manifold but \emph{only locally}.
-In contrast, dually-flat spaces are a special case in which dual potentials $\varphi,\psi$ that satisfy Eqs.~\eqref{eq:pro1} and \eqref{eq:pro2} can be defined over the whole manifold.}:
+Furthermore, a direct calculation shows that the dual potentials $\psi(\xi^1 , ..., \xi^n )$ and $\varphi(\eta_1 , ..., \eta_n)$ always satisfy $\dd\{ \psi + \varphi - \xi^{i}\eta_{i} \}= 0$.
+This implies that, modulo an unimportant constant, the following relationship holds over any dually flat manifold~(Equation \eqref{eq:pre-legendre} holds on any manifold but \emph{only locally}; in contrast, dually flat spaces are a special case in which dual potentials $\varphi,\psi$ that satisfy Equations~\eqref{eq:pro1} and \eqref{eq:pro2} can be defined over the whole manifold):

-Let us now consider the behaviour of Eq.~\eqref{eq:pre-legendre} on dually flat spaces when the coordinates and potentials are evaluated at different points of the manifold.
+Let us now consider the behavior of Equation~\eqref{eq:pre-legendre} on dually flat spaces when the coordinates and potentials are evaluated at different points of the manifold.
 For this, let us denote as $\xi(p)$ and $\eta(q)$ the coordinates and dual coordinates of $p,q\in\mathcal{M}$, respectively, and define the so-called \textit{Bregman divergence} $\pazocal{D}$ as

 Then, the differential of the mapping $q \mapsto \pazocal{D}(p_0||q)$ is